 What are the Requirements of an Agent for Service of Process?

-- The agent must be an individual resident of the state of California or a corporation authorized for business in California.
+- Be an individual California resident or a corporation authorized to do business in the state.

 Who can be an Agent for Service of Process in California?

 California’s agent for service of process requirements are pretty broad, so you’ll have no shortage of options.
 On top of that, your agent can be either an individual or a professional service.
 But think carefully before choosing, because each option has its own pros and cons.
 Let’s take a closer look.